On a measurable analogue of small topological full groups II: Amenability and L1 full groups

 The above argument can be refined so as to show that derived $\LL^1$ full groups of amenable graphings are actually Lévy groups, and that one can find Levy families made of finite subgroups.
 The details are however tedious and the increasing chain of finite subgroups is not explicit so we won't provide a proof here.
-However, in the case of the odometer, one could hope for a concrete Lévy family as follows.
+It was asked in a first version of this paper whether the following metrics (which are induced by the $\LL^1$ metric on the $\LL^1$ full group of a $2$-odometer on the subgroups $\mathfrak S_{2^n}$) could provide a concrete Lévy family for the derived $\LL^1$ full group of the odometer.